 One Skein Makes Blog Hop

-Ashley from Through the Loop Yarn Craft is hosting a One Skein Makes Blog Hop for the month of February.
-Each day in February 2022, head to the blog hop page to grab a code for one free PDF pattern.
+The Boho Crochet Plant Hanger pattern was part of the One Skein Makes Blog Hop hosted by Ashley from Through the Loop Yarn Craft.
+Though the hop is over, you can still check out all the patterns on the blog hop page.
 Every pattern can be crocheted with one skein or less.
 What better way to use up some of that yarn stash?

 Since a crochet plant hanger will be weighed down by a pot filled with dirt, I wanted to use a sturdy cotton yarn that didn’t have much stretch.
 I picked Dishie from WeCrochet, which has has never failed me.
 My ripple dish towel has put up with a year and a half of dish drying, counter scrubbing, and wash/dry cycles and it still looks amazing.
 I actually used the same colors of Dishie (Azure and Kenai) for my hanging planters.